Cam Newton: Relationships and children

-Newton has four children with former girlfriend, Kia Proctor.
+Newton has nine children; five of which he has with former girlfriend, Kia Proctor.
+The total of eight children include two children from his partners’ previous relationships.
+Newton has stated, “I proudly say I have 8 children.
+Six biologically through me.
+And I don’t believe in stepchildren […] What my biological kids get, everybody gets.
+I don’t have no favorites.
+I’m raising kings and queens.”

 In mid-2019, Newton fathered a son with an Instagram model months before his fourth child with Proctor was born.
 Newton and Proctor split later that year as a result of the affair.

+In 2024, Newton also fathered a daughter with actress and comedian Jasmin Brown.
+In May 2025, Brown announced that the couple were expecting another child, which will be Newton’s ninth.

 Diet and lifestyle

 Newton was a self-proclaimed pescetarian.
 As of March 2019, he has become a vegan.
 A few dietitians have claimed that the change in diet may have delayed his injury recovery the following season, especially if not done properly.

 Newton is a Christian.
 He spoke about his faith after winning the 2011 BCS National Championship Game, saying: "It's just a God thing.
 I thank God every single day.
 I'm just His instrument and He's using me on a consistent basis daily."

 On December 9, 2014, Newton was involved in a car crash in Charlotte where his vehicle flipped, and he suffered two back fractures.

-Newton's daily routine during the season involves waking up at 4:20 a.m., leaving the house at 4:30 a.m., and sleeping at 11:30 p.m.

 Business ventures

 In 2013, Newton partnered with Southern department store chain Belk on his own clothing line, MADE by Cam Newton.

+In February 2019, Cam Newton launched his YouTube channel, which he has updated consistently since.

-In May 2019, Newton's cigar bar and restaurant named Fellaship formally opened at Olympic Park Drive Dr. near Mercedes-Benz Stadium in downtown Atlanta.
+In May 2019, Newton's cigar bar and restaurant named Fellaship formally opened at Olympic Park Drive near Mercedes-Benz Stadium in downtown Atlanta.

 In addition to his commitment to football, Newton participates in motivational speaking, and has a namesake foundation dedicated to "enhancing the lives of youth by addressing their educational, physical and social needs".

+2024 Heisman Trophy ceremony attendance

+In December 2024, Newton attended the Heisman Trophy ceremony for the first time since winning the award in 2010.
+His absence from previous ceremonies was due to a personal decision stemming from events surrounding his 2010 win.
+Newton's return to the ceremony was motivated by his desire to support Travis Hunter, a finalist for (and eventual winner of) the 2024 Heisman Trophy.